GeorgiosKyrio/mcmc-agnfit/README.md

 ## 🚀 5.How to Run the Code

-To run the AGN accretion disk MCMC fitting script (`mcmc_agnfit.py`), follow these steps:
+There are **two ways** to run the AGN accretion disk MCMC fitting code.

----
+First method is used to integrate the script in bigger workflows and more more flexibility and the second one for running the code independently

+### 1️⃣Import and Use the MCMCAGNFit  Class

-### 1️⃣ Install Python & Required Packages
+**Install Python & Required Packages**

 Ensure Python 3.x is installed.
 Then install all required dependencies by downloading or cloning the repository and running: